 Adoption: The Convention on the Elimination of All Forms of Discrimination against Women was adopted by the United Nations General Assembly on 18 December 1979 and was opened for signature on 1 March 1980.
 Its Optional Protocol was adopted by the General Assembly on 6 October 1999 and opened for signature on 10 December 1999.

 Entry into force: Convention – 3 September 1981.
 Optional Protocol – 22 December 2000.

-Number of signatories and ratifications/accessions: There are 188 state parties to the Convention.
+Number of signatories and ratifications/accessions: As of September 2020, there are 189 state parties to the Convention.
 Two additional states have signed but not ratified the Convention.
-There are 105 state parties to the Optional Protocol.
-An additional 14 states have signed but not ratified the Optional Protocol.
+There are 114 state parties to the Optional Protocol.
+An additional 11 states have signed but not ratified the Optional Protocol.

 The Convention established an international bill of rights for women and an agenda for action by countries to guarantee the enjoyment of those rights.
 “The spirit of the Convention is rooted in the goals of the United Nations: to reaffirm faith in fundamental human rights, in the dignity and worth of the human person, [and] in the equal rights of men and women.”

 There is one optional protocol to the Convention.
 State parties that ratify the Optional Protocol recognize the competence of the Committee on the Elimination of Discrimination against Women to receive and consider complaints from individuals or groups within its jurisdiction.